Wilhelm Sasnal: Collections

 Sasnal's art work is in collections of such institutions as the Guggenheim Museum, the Saatchi Gallery and Tate Modern in London, POLIN Museum of the History of Polish Jews, MSN in Warsaw, and Museum of Modern Art in New York.

 Recognition

 In 1999 Sasnal received the Grand Prix prize on the Bielska Jesień Painting Biannual and in 2003 the Pegasus (pol.
 Pegaz) award.
 In 2006, he claimed first place on the list of 100 emerging artists compiled by Flash Art magazine devoted to contemporary art.
 He is also the winner of the 2006 Vincent van Gogh Biennial Award for Contemporary Art in Europe.
 In 2014, he was awarded the Knight's Cross of the Order of Polonia Restituta in recognition for his outstanding achievements in the field of art.
 In 2022, he won the annual Paszport Polityki cultural award in the Creator of Culture category presented by the Polityka magazine.
+In July 2026, he received Rubens Prize.